Link here

 Definitions of the register names in the above table can be found in the C Glossary; they are descriptive synonyms for the standard Motorola register names.
 Both the standard register names and the synonyms are declared in the C:\MosaicPlus\c\libraries\include\mosaic\HCS12REGS.h file.
 The synonyms are defined as follows:

-There are additional digital I/O port features that can be controlled via the registers listed in the following table.
 Each output pin can be configured to have reduced drive capability.
 Full-drive HCS12 pins configured as digital outputs in the high state can maintain the output voltage within 0.8 Volts of the positive supply if 10 mA or less is being drawn from the pin.
 In the low state, full-drive digital outputs can keep the voltage below 0.8 Volts while sinking up to 10 mA of current.
 Reduced drive pins can source or sink only 2 mA of current while staying within these voltage specifications.
 After a hardware reset, full drive is the default, and this is the recommended operating condition for most applications.
+The primary reason for using reduced drive mode is to reduce the electromagnetic interference emitted by pin state changes.
+If it appears that pin state changes are a source of unacceptable EMI, pins may be set to reduced drive mode by setting the corresponding bit in the RDR register to 1:

-Digital I/O Port Reduced Drive Register Pull Enable Register Polarity Select Register Interrupt Registers
+Digital I/O Port | Reduced Drive Register | Pull Enable Register | Pull Polarity Select | Interrupt Registers |

 PORTP and PORTJ transitions can trigger an interrupt on the PORTP_ID and PORTJ_ID interrupt vectors, respectively.
 (PORTH transitions can also trigger interrupts on the PORTH_ID vector; this port is reserved to implement SPI1 and SPI2 for inter-processor communications).
 To enable interrupt generation by a specified pin or set of pins, set the corresponding bits in the interrupt enable register (PIEP for PORTP, PIEJ for PORTJ).
 An interrupt is triggered on an active edge, which is defined as a falling edge (the default) if the corresponding bit in the Polarity Select Register in the above table is 0, or a rising edge if the Polarity Select Register bit is 1.
 When an interrupt occurs, the flag bit of the pin that caused the interrupt is set in the interrupt flag register (PIEF for PORTP, PIEJ for PORTJ).